Home

 Scott 1345-1346 (2007)

-The hermits lived lives of austerity and charity, both Franciscan ideals, and took vows of poverty, chastity, and obedience, as well as a fourth vow, abstinence from meat.
-Their extreme lives included the practice of mortification of the flesh.
-The communities remained hidden and isolated from the world, in good part unknown outside their communities.
+The hermits lived lives of the Franciscan ideals of austerity and charity, and took vows of poverty, chastity, and obedience, as well as a fourth vow, abstinence from meat.
+For the most part, the communities remained hidden and isolated from the world, in good part unknown outside their communities.
 In each Minim community there was only one priest while the others remained brother friars.
-A large monastery and church was constructed in the 1450s.
-An order of nuns was also established and foundations were established in Sicily.
-The Holy See approved the group as a new order in 1474.
+However, from these roots, additional churches and friaries were built across Calabria and on the island of Sicily.
+An order of nuns was also established, and, in 1474, the Holy See approved the group as the new Order of Minims.

-Miracles were associated with St. Francis during his life.
-He spent the last 25 years of his life in France at the request of the French rulers as chaplain to the dying King Louis XI.
-He was also tutor to the dauphin, and served as an intermediary to bring peace to French relationship with Brittany and Spain.
+Many miracles were associated with St. Francis during his life, leading to his being called a “wonder worker”.
+His fame spread throughout Italy and across Europe.
+He was summoned to France and would spend the last 25 years of his life there at the request of the French rulers, serving as chaplain to the dying King Louis XI.
+He was also tutor to the dauphin and served as an intermediary to bring peace to the French relationship with Brittany and Spain.
 He died on April 2, 1507, at the age of 91.
-He was declared the patron of seafarers in 1943 because many of his miracles were associated with the sea.

-An impressive work of art showing Saint Francis of Paola is show below, depicting Saint Francis (on left) and Saint Lawrence with the Blessed Virgin Mary:
+An impressive work of art showing Saint Francis of Paola is presented below, depicting Saint Francis (on left) and Saint Lawrence with the Blessed Virgin Mary:

 "The Virgin in Glory with San Lorenzo and San Francesco di Paola"